yanjer/AUCell.jl/README.md

-# AUCell
+# AUCell.jl

-APRC is an algorithm for cell reclassification based on AUC values by feature genes in the pathway.
+AUC.jl is an algorithm for cell reclassification based on AUC values by feature genes in the pathway.

 ## 1 Used in the Julia language